ardydedase/bjj/posts/4-bjj-submissions-from-side-control.md

     content: "Place forearm on the lower belly.
 Either cup or grip."
   - timestamp: "1:55"
     content: "Slide knee on the opponent's lower belly.
 Not a full knee on belly, no need to posture up."
-  - timestamp: "1:55"
-    content: "Slide knee on the opponent's lower belly.
-Not a full knee on belly, no need to posture up."
   - timestamp: "2:15"
     content: "Take the underhook and pull the arm up."
   - timestamp: "2:30"